Dover alternatives: The Portsmouth & Plymouth routes to France

 If the words Dover crossing make you picture queues, stress, and a motorway slog before the holiday even begins, you’re not alone.
 We’ve done the family road-trip thing with two young kids, and for us the calmer alternative is often the same: head west and let the ferry do the heavy lifting.

 With ferries from Portsmouth and Plymouth to France, you can skip the Dover pinch point, swap some road miles for proper downtime, and arrive feeling like the trip has already started.
+This guide helps you pick the right west-coast crossing based on where you’re starting in the UK and where you’re going in France: the ‘friendly playbook' version, with quick picks and real-life tips.

 Set sail to (quick links)